trbsi/uglavu/wp-content/plugins/better-wp-security/readme.txt

 == Upgrade Notice ==

-= 7.3.2 =
+= 7.4.0 =
-Version 7.3.2 contains important bug fixes and security improvements.
+Version 7.4.0 contains important improvements.
 It is recommended for all users.